 - Complimentary UK airport lounge access

-- Return flights between the UK and Atlanta and New Orleans and the UK
+- Return flights between the UK and Nashville and New Orleans and the UK

-- 7 days Economy car hire including personalised road book
+- 7 days Compact car hire including personalised road book and map

 - 11 nights accommodation in a mixture of 3* (Standard) and 4* (Superior) hotels on a room only basis